clearcare/policies/source/sections/09-configuration_management_policy.md

    * Changes to userdata scripts.
    * Changes to Chef recipes.
    * For configuration changes that cannot be handled by Chef or userdata, a runbook describing exactly what changes will be made and by whom.
-2. Configuration changes to Chef recipes or userdata states must be initiated by creating a Merge Request in GitLab.
+2. Configuration changes to Chef recipes or userdata states must be initiated by creating a pull request in Github.
    * The ops team member will create a feature branch and make their changes on that branch.
    * The ops team member must test their configuration change locally when possible, or otherwise on a development and/or staging sandbox.
    * At least one other ops team member must review the Chef or userdata change before merging the change into the main branch.